H-a-y-k/hichesslib/README.md

 The library comes with a board widget that supports the chess rules and provides a set of interactions with the squares of the board and with the board iteself including drag and drop, cell marking, piece movement, board flipping and more.

 ## Dependencies
 Requires python version >= 3.6.
-For other dependencies see requirements.txt.
+For other dependencies see [requirements file](https://github.com/H-a-y-k/hichesslib/blob/master/requirements.txt).

 ## Usage
 ### Installation